Vyral/sam-levy/_posts/2024-11-18-how-should-you-prepare-to-buy-your-first-home-in-phoenix.md

 If these are true for you, *focus on what you need and make sure those are being met* when you search, along with at least one or two features that you want.
 It’s all about finding that balance.

-You can live with the ones you don't have and add them later if you really want them, like installing a pool or adding a sliding glass door.
+You can live with the ones you don’t have and add them later if you really want them, like installing a pool or adding a sliding glass door.
 Things like this can be changed.

 What’s much harder to change is the **location**, the **size of the home**, and **how close you are to the things you enjoy doing**.
 You can’t just pick up your house and move it closer to your favorite coffee shop or park.